RaoYasir16/E-commerce-app-backend/README.md

 E-Commerce App (Node.js + MongoDB)
 This is a complete backend for an e-commerce application built with Node.js, Express.js, and MongoDB.
-It supports role-based functionality for Admins and Users, email verification, JWT-based authentication, and dynamic product/category management.
+It supports role-based functionality for Admins and Users, email verification, JWT-based authentication, dynamic product/category management, and a live chat feature for Admin and User communication.

 🔐 Authentication & Authorization

 User Registration with email verification via a URL.

 Email must be verified before login is allowed.